Finding your content

 Table of contents

-By clicking on Home, you will see three or four possible ways of navigating through your content.
-If you have a Sample or Getting Started project selected, there will be another tab available called Quickstart, which serves as an overview of that project.
+When you click Home, you will see three possible ways of navigating through your content.
+If you are in the Sample or Getting Started projects, there will be another tab called Quickstart.
+This tab serves as an overview of the project.
 The remaining tabs are:

-- My content – see a list of items recently edited by you and items that are assigned to you.
+- Your content – a list of items recently edited by you and items assigned to you.

-You can navigate to your content item list by clicking Content & Assets.
-This is where you will be able to search through and filter your content items.
+You can navigate to your content items list by clicking Content & Assets.
+This is where you search and filter your content items.

 Navigating your content

-After logging into Kentico Kontent, you will be directed to the My content tab.
+After signing in to Kentico Kontent, you will be directed to the Your content tab.

-In the Recently edited by me tab, you'll find all the content items that you have recently created or updated.
+In the Recently edited by you tab, you'll find the content items you have recently created or updated.

-Watch the example below to see how to find content with “coffee” in its name.
+Watch the example below to see how to find items that include the word “coffee”.

-Filtering content items by name works well when you know exactly what you’re looking for.
-Sometimes you might not know what content has been assigned to you.
+Searching content items by name or by their content works well when you know what's written in your desired content item.
+Sometimes you might not know that.
 That’s when the left-side filtering options come to the rescue.

 Let’s say you’d like to find all brewers and cafes that are ready for you to review.
-Combine the left-side filters and:
+Combine the left-side filters to find them.

-- Select Brewer and Cafe in the Content type filter group.
+- Select Brewer and Cafe in the Content type filter dropdown.

-- Select Review in the Workflow step filter group.
+- Select Review in the Workflow step filter dropdown.

-- Status – quickly find untranslated items or items with incomplete required elements.
+- Status – quickly find untranslated items or items with incorrectly filled in elements.
 Possible statuses:

 - Unfinished: One or more content elements are not filled in correctly.

-- Ready: All content elements are filled in correctly, the item is ready for publishing.
+- Ready: All content elements are correctly filled in, the item is ready for publishing.